Search

 Any facility that is engaged in a narrative activity or a primary SIC code, as listed in the Multi-Sector General Permit, needs to apply for industrial stormwater permit coverage or certify for No Exposure.

 Starting Jan.
-1, 2025, the first prohibitions of products containing intentionally added PFAS take effect in Minnesota.
+1, 2025, the first prohibitions of products containing intentionally added PFAS took effect in Minnesota.

 MPCA's compliance and enforcement program tracks how well wastewater treatment facilities are complying with their permits and takes enforcement actions when necessary.